 Once chilled, roll truffles in the topping pressing slightly to adhere the ingredients to the truffles.
 Store finished truffles in the refrigerator up to 5 days; remove to room temperature for 15 minutes before serving.

-If you do not find Amaretti cookies or do not like them, you can replace them with chocolate powder, shredded almonds, grated pistachios or hazelnuts.
+Note: if you do not find amaretti cookies or do not like them, you can replace them with chocolate powder, shredded almonds, grated pistachios or hazelnuts.